harbour/harbour.github.io/contribs.md

 ---
 layout: default
-title: "Contribution"
+title: "Contribs"
 ---

 <div markdown="1" class="contribs">

-# Harbour Contributions
+# Harbour Contribs

 Contributions are libraries, sources or tools, which are independent from the language core, but bundled with the main Harbour distribution.
-These components are part of the Harbour Project source package.
+These components are part of the Harbour source package.

 _Important: Common to all contributions is that you can download them freely but please note the [licensing terms](about.html), which are included in the distribution folder._

 See respective authors inside the [source code](https://github.com/harbour/core/tree/master/contrib).